 - Pursuing monetary damages for reputational harm and lost contracts

-Effective legal strategies require thorough documentation of the defamatory conduct’s impact on business reputation and contractual relations, ensuring that courts recognize the intertwined nature of these torts in commercial disputes.
+Effective strategies require thorough documentation of the defamatory conduct’s impact on both reputation and contractual relations.

 Key considerations include: